Menu

 English is not the best language to share our story, but due to popular demand, I’ve agreed to take on this monumental task: translating our experience into a tongue that cannot fully capture it.
 Thank you for your grace in knowing there are stories I simply cannot tell—stories you will have to dance along to experience, instead of read.
 With that, I begin, not at the beginning, but before that, in death.

-People wonder why I cannot be as consistent as a single day sun, but I am two and must both light and carry the night sun, so I do not wonder.
-Though, I am constantly wandering.
 To stay still would be to throw off the rhythms of the milkweed and willows, the waters and bison, the clams and acorns, the winds and fire.
 To stay still would be to die before I am meant to die.

-And before that, I am vast potential and form unseen by our earth eyes, but I will start here, having chosen my womb mother.
-There is a high likelihood that I will be recycled before ever having become more than possibility, only an inkling of physical sensation accessible to me, yet a spiritual darkness vaster than all of creation with a melancholy that aches beneath what we can hear, beneath bones, in the ether of great grizzly bear monstres.
 I do not know what comes after this death that comes before I couple into ONE, but I already know fear that swallows little ones like me whole.
 This is all of what I know of being possibility inside of possibility.

 What I do know: this is when I learn yearn.
 I am now one less possibility closer to being.
 As vast as fear, yearn is all I can contain.
 Always, I am at risk of bursting through my edges and ceasing to exist.
 Always, I yearn to exist beyond possibility.
 I yearned for myself to couple, to feel satiated, to feel expansion, to feel a new kind of whole, to feel relief from the monotony of this compulsion, to experience something new, to revel in the newness of ONEness.
 For six and six and two Suns, I know only yearn.

 Somewhere in the ecstatic stillness of time and quiet frenzy of possibility, a collision will assign me a father and a creation assignment.
 Future kin will tell me that a choice was made by me.
 I will do my best to believe them, as I have no recollection of choice.
 I can only tell you about fear and yearn and my obsession and single-focus to become more than possibility.
-I am only a QeeQeeQee (falcon) in its spiral stoop, where time suspends as I fly faster than the wheel and see only my “prey”—my other self.
+I am only a QeeQeeQee falcon in its spiral stoop, where time suspends as I fly faster than the wheel and see only my “prey”—my other self.
 I’ve been in this loop for my forever, I can hardly contain myself when it’s interrupted.
 In fact, I can’t contain myself.
 I burst.
 I die my first death.
 My first familiar finds me and our yearns unite—and it’s simply too much for either of us on our own.
 We unite to expand, trying to contain this thundering ONEness and ecstatic relief from a forever of yearn.

 I was whole until I realized I wasn’t, and then I was whole again—this is what I’ll come to learn of death.